talent-garden/dp-api-docs/source/includes/_event.md

 # Events
 ## Event Object
-An event object contain all of informations of a Talent Garden event.
+An event object contain all of information of a Talent Garden event.

-### Object Fields
 | Filed    |      Type      |  <div style="width:100%">Description</div> |
 |----------|---------------|------------|
 | `organizer_id` |    integer   |   Identify the creator of the event.|